 Just one extra H or O completely changes the identity (and reactivity) of a substance.
 H2O is remarkably stable, but HO2 and H2O2 are highly reactive.

-Click here for the guide on Forming and Naming Covalent Compounds.
+Click here for the free pdf guide on Writing and Naming Covalent Compounds.